opus1993/pubrepo/content/post/BuiltToExecute/index.md

 Every business comes into machine learning and AI expecting the technology to grow the bottom line.
 The machine learning team is challenged then to create processes, build relationships, and deploy infrastructure to more than meet the need.
 Leaders that are new to the fields pour over whitepapers from Gartner and others to become familiar with the jargon.

+INFORMs has published a [comprehensive guide](https://www.informs.org/Explore/Building-Successful-O.R.-and-Analytics-Teams) for leaders who want to get started with or enhance analytics implementation in their organizations.
+It provides frameworks and tools to answer questions like:

+**•** What is the analytic maturity of the organization?

+**•** What goals should be set for your analytics effort to create positive impact aligned with the organization’s strategy and objectives?

+**•** Should the organization have a centralized or a decentralized analytics team?

+**•** What funding is required?

+**•** How can we identify, hire and develop the best talent for your analytics team(s)?

+**•** What are best practices for structuring managing analytics projects?

+**•** How can you enable your analytics effort to sustain and grow over time?

+The content presented in this post draws further on my own experiences in a large company.
 As hard as building the team sounds, the hardest part in a non-[FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp) enterprise is building the case for the expense and effort.
 Clearly there has to be obvious and significant value delivered to the business. **Obvious** is the most important part.
 The cost and effort can only be supported by a belief in the need.
 What does it take for a retail, agricultural, manufacturing, or medical company to decide to adopt a **machine learning first** business model?
 Consider what it took for Walmart to shift their business model to become a machine learning focused technology company.
 By now it is fair to say that competing with Amazon drove the shift.

 Not every business has an obvious threat to their continued operations from a **machine learning first** competitor, today.
 Likely though, every business will eventually have a threat from a **machine learning first** competitor.
 Companies often find it difficult to make the transition from thinking about advanced analytics as a *source of innovation* to a *critical source of business value.*